Forehead Reduction Surgery

 This is usually an outpatient procedure performed using a combination of twilight anesthesia and local anesthetic.
 The first step is for Dr. Thompson or Dr. Henstrom to mark the location of the post-surgery hairline.
 Next, the excess skin between the current and future hairlines is surgically excised and the hair-bearing scalp is brought forward.
 The wound is sutured using two layers of stitches or surgical clips.
 This ensures clean healing with minimal scarring.
 Hair will eventually grow through these incisions, hiding the scar.

-In some cases, we will include FUE hair transplantation along with this surgery to change the shape of the patient’s hairline.
+In some cases, hair transplant surgery may be a better option to lower the hairline.
+This can be done as a stand alone procedure or in combination with forehead reduction surgery depending on the patient.
 This method harvests individual hair follicles from the back of the scalp (where balding is rare) and transplants them to the hairline.
-FUE transplants can also help to fill in the side regions to create a natural, round appearance.
+Hair transplants can also help to fill in the side regions to create a natural, round appearance.

 Does forehead reduction hurt?